• Why Us

 But… every time I’ve had issues with Publer, I’ve reached out and found real people ready and eager to solve my issues.
 I definitely can’t say that for every platform I work with!

-So to recap – here are 10 reasons I use Publer for social media scheduling and management
+So to recap – here are 10 reasons I use Publer for social media management, scheduling and more:

-1. You can customize social media posts by channel
+1. Publer lets you customize social media posts by channel

-4. You can easily reuse media from your media library
+4. Publer makes it easy reuse media from your media library when creating social media posts

-5. They have a free built-in link in bio tool
+5. Publer has a free built-in link in bio tool

-6. You can easily provide limited access with team members and clients
+6. You can easily provide limited access to social media accounts with team members and clients in Publer

-7. They have a built-in RSS feed for easy content curation
+7. Publer has a built-in RSS feed for easy social media content curation

-8. They have a Chrome Plugin that’s actually kinda great
+8. Publer has a Chrome Plugin that’s actually kinda great

-So yeah, clearly I’m a fan of Publer.
-But it’s obviously not perfect.
+So yeah, clearly I’m a fan of Publer as a social media management tool.
+But it’s not perfect.

 A few updates I’d love to see:

-So that’s 10 reasons I use Publer as my go-to third-party social media scheduling tool.
+So that’s 10 reasons I use Publer as my go-to third-party social media management and scheduling tool.

 If you have any reasons you like Publer, let me know!
 Or if there are any features it’s missing, or a reason why you love one of the many, many alternatives on the market, let me know that as well.